 - McArthur Squash Center

-These facilities collectively house cardiovascular and strength training equipment; basketball, volleyball, squash, racquetball, handball, and wallyball courts; indoor running tracks; swimming pools, whirlpools, and saunas; showers and locker rooms; and multipurpose rooms with more than 100 group exercise/training classes per week.
+These facilities collectively house cardiovascular and strength training equipment; basketball, volleyball, squash, racquetball, handball, and wallyball courts; indoor running tracks; swimming pools, hot tubs, and saunas; showers and locker rooms; and multipurpose rooms with more than 100 group exercise/training classes per week.

 Outdoor facilities include two turf fields, three softball fields, three grass fields, and 17 tennis courts.
-For outdoor adventure needs, the Outdoor Recreation Center offers a bouldering wall and a rental center, as well as a variety of trips.
+For outdoor needs, Outdoor Adventure offers a bouldering wall and gear rentals, as well as a variety of trips.

-Madison House serves as a student volunteer center located near the University of Virginia.
+Madison House serves as a student volunteer center located near the University.
 It coordinates volunteers, develops leaders, builds community partnerships, and promotes lifelong volunteer service.
-Student leaders coordinate weekly volunteer opportunities at more than 100 sites at local community agencies, schools, senior service centers, childcare centers, and medical facilities.
-Every year, more than 3,000 UVA students volunteer on a weekly basis in the Charlottesville community through Madison House.
+Every year, more than 3,000 UVA students volunteer on a weekly basis in the Charlottesville community through Madison House, serving as tutors, construction workers, day care supporters, patient service representatives, role models, and peer counselors.

 Did you know that more than 80 percent of students do service while at UVA?
-Students can find volunteer and research opportunities using Learning in Action, the University's online “front door” to opportunities for public service and experiential learning within the University and beyond.
-Together with staff in Student Affairs Community Engagement, students can use the site to connect with other students, faculty, and community partners interested in applying classroom theory and knowledge to real-life problems and situations through social entrepreneurship and community engagement.
+Students can find volunteer and research opportunities, service organizations, community engagement courses, funding opportunities, and other ways to connect with faculty and community partners interested in applying classroom theory and knowledge to real-life problems and situations through social entrepreneurship and community engagement.